 - Cute Comfortable Summer Sandals

-Read this post about the how to choose the best walking shoes for Europe.
+Read this article on how to choose the best walking shoes for Europe.

 Ankle boots are the preferred shoe for your packing list for backpacking Europe in fall.
 Find out why.
 They will keep your feet warm and dry during your travels.
 Choose (faux) leather for durability and comfort.
 They’re good for the rain, too!